Mortlock Shield

 The Mortlock Shield Championship, known for commercial reasons as the Port Lincoln Bendigo Bank Mortlock Shield Championship and commonly known as just the Mortlock Shield is an annual Australian rules football competition based in Port Lincoln, South Australia.
 The competition tis held annually at Centenary Oval and it consists of a round robin lightning football tournament with representative teams of leagues from the Eyre Peninsula and beyond.
 It is an affiliated competition of the South Australian National Football League (SANFL).
-The current champions are Lincoln City who won the 2024 edition of the carnival.
+The current champions are Western Eyre who won the 2025 edition of the carnival.

 Brief history

 Named after William Tennant Mortlock, the Mortlock Shield began in 1936 when the football associations of Central Eyre, Cleve, Eastern Eyre, Great Flinders and Port Lincoln decided to hold a football tournament to celebrate the centenary of South Australia.
 Since 1994 The best players from the carnival are selected represent the Eyre Peninsula team in the SA Country Football Championship.